 In this addiction economy, every comment, share, and retweet is currency.
 This economy thrives on polarization, controversy, and conflict.
 Users are encouraged to build their own “brands,” around strong opinions or divisive stances.
 This devalues nuanced discussions and good faith engagement, and is how bad faith arguments not only survive but thrive on these networks.

 On the people to people #openweb, community-oriented path, this problem is not as bad.
 Decentralized, community-run spaces, offer a refuge from the dynamics of the dotcons, but this balance also needs work.
 This is still a side show, the reality, for many, these alternatives seem fringe or unnecessary as this mess spills over into constant nasty and exhausting social media firefights.
-People burn out, lose focus, or become cynical, this feeds back mess to drive people to never make the move to the #openweb, all outcomes that benefit the status quo.
+People burn out, lose focus, and become cynical, feeding back mess to drive people to not sustain the move to the #openweb, all outcomes that benefit the status quo.

 The dominance of bad faith arguments on dotcons social media is not an accident; it’s a product of platforms designed for profit and control rather than social good.
 The challenge for the openweb is to foster spaces where dialogue can thrive.
 This needs effort, both in technical development and social engagement, it requires a shift away from the toxic paths of the #dotcons and toward a more humane, decentralized, and open online and offline paths.
 Let’s take the first step by acknowledging the mess and then get to work composting this #OMN.